Kalixie/Single-Cell-RNA-seq-Analysis-of-Macrophage-Responses-to-Influenza-Infection-in-Mice/README.md

 </div>

 Pseudobulk differential expression analysis using DESeq2 identified genes significantly changed in Macrophages between D02 and D05.
 Gene Set Enrichment Analysis of all ranked differentially expressed genes in macrophages between D02 and D05 revealed enrichment of multiple biological processes at D05 (Figure 7).
-All pathways displayed negative normalized enrichment scores, displaying large upregulation of genes at D05 relative to D02.
+All pathways displayed negative normalized enrichment scores, and a large upregulation of genes at D05 relative to D02.

 ##### Figure 8: Over-Representation Analysis (ORA) dot plot of genes significantly upregulated in macrophages at D02 relative to D05.
 Gene Ontology Biological Process terms are shown on the y-axis.
-Dot size shows the gene ratio and color depicts adjusted p-value.
+Dot size shows the gene ratio, and color depicts the adjusted p-value.

 <div align="center">